bwang514/PerformanceNet/README.md

 # PerformanceNet
 ![Model image](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

-**[Update 2/17]** Data download and pre-process parts are uploaded, expected to upload the full model within three days.
+**[Update 2/17]** Data download and pre-processing scripts are uploaded, expect to upload the full model very soon.

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondant real audio performance.
 Our model represents a tiny yet valuable step towards the dream of **The AI performer**.